mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 3. Promenade
 The ‘Promenade’ is a modest affair, a small, communal space that connects the dining, entertainment and hospitality facilities that Belvedere Station offers.
-It is 10 metres wide and 20 metres long, with two storefronts to the left and two to the right that open with large, roll- up doorways.
-The ceiling, five metres high, terminates in a skylight with an unobstructed and inverted view of New; inexperienced spacers may find the floating planet above them unsettling.
+It is 10 meters wide and 20 meters long, with two storefronts to the left and two to the right that open with large, roll- up doorways.
+The ceiling, five meters high, terminates in a skylight with an unobstructed and inverted view of New; inexperienced spacers may find the floating planet above them unsettling.
 The décor is generically welcoming, with several plant installations showing off the local flora